whowin/whowin.github.io/enposts/130003-how_to_get_ipv6_in_c.md

         }
     }
     ```
-* 但是使用 ioctl 无法获取 ipv6 地址，即便我们建立一个 AF_INET6 的 socket，ioctl 仍然只返回 ipv4 的信息，我们可以试试下面代码；
+* But using ioctl can't get ipv6 address.
+Even if we create an AF_INET6 socket, the ioctl still only returns ipv4 information.
+We can try the following code.
     ```
     #include <stdio.h>
     #include <stdlib.h>